huangk/RestAPI/README.md

         /sbin/service mongod status

-3. Rum command to initalize the 'user' collection of 'userdb' database
+3. Rum command to initalize the 'user' collection of 'userdb' database with user.json from this project

         mongoimport -d userdb -c user --file ./user.json --upsert

-4. Rum command to initalize the 'serviceAuth' collection of 'userdb' database
+4. Rum command to initalize the 'serviceAuth' collection of 'userdb' database with serviceAuth.json from this project

         mongoimport -d userdb -c serviceAuth --file ./serviceAuth.json --upsert